How to buy the right child car seat

 - Even if your child isn't born yet, try the seat in your car anyway.

 - Watch our videos showing you how to fit a child car seat properly.

 - Ask your retailer to provide a demonstration of the seat's features, how to make adjustments and how to fit it in your car.

 - Read the instruction booklet and keep it safe.
 You'll need to refer to it when you need to make adjustments as your child grows.

 - Check out our photo gallery of signs that your child car seat is wrong for your child or your car.

-- Check your seat each trip to make sure it's installed firmly and is adjusted to suit the height of your child.
+- Check your seat before each journey to make sure it's installed firmly and is adjusted to suit the height of your child.

 The dangers of buying a second-hand child car seat